kostyushkin/enigmapass/README.md

 When you're not able to use EnigmaPass, you can still use the tools available at [SuperGenPass](http://supergenpass.com), they will generate the same passwords.

 So why use EnigmaPass?
 Well, being a chrome extension, EnigmaPass benefits from the enhanced security between tab and browser in Google Chrome.
-A website would not be able to detect any information placed in EnigmaPass, which they may be able to with EnigmaPass.
+A website would not be able to detect any information placed in EnigmaPass, which they may be able to with SuperGenPass.